sushanthdn/dna-apps/cluster_asset/README.md

 * Spark 2.2.0
 * Hive 2.3.0

-Refer this[link](https://wiki.dnanexus.com/Developer-Tutorials/Asset-Build-Process)to understand how to build asset.
+Refer this [link](https://wiki.dnanexus.com/Developer-Tutorials/Asset-Build-Process) to understand how to build asset.

 # How to build spark asset ?
 Execute dx build_asset command to build the spark asset.